Milton Keynes and North Bucks

 • Cock Inn 35 High Street Hanslope MK19 7LQ Telephone(01908) 893741

 Popular local one-room open-plan pub and dining area with a country-pub feel.
 Built in the 1930s to replace the original thatched Cock Inn, it was completely refurbished in 2021.
 As you enter, the bar (and TV screen) is to your right and a real-fire stove to the left at the opposite end, where the pool table is also located.
 Two handpumps offer a regular and a changing guest ale, sometimes from the local Vale brewery.
-Their recent complete and tasteful refurbishment provides plenty of solid tables and chairs, one long cushioned bench on the back wall, facing you as you enter and a comfortable leather settee.
-There are regular Supper Clubs and different food vans visit their car parl - and can be eaten in pub.
+The recent complete and tasteful refurbishment provides plenty of solid tables and chairs, one long cushioned bench on the back wall, facing you as you enter and a comfortable leather settee.
+Food is provided by different food vans visiting their car parl - and can be eaten in pub.
 See Facebook page for details.
-There is BT (TNT) Sport on the TV, with regular live music, Quiz and similar events plus themed events such as a Halloween fancy dress party.
+There is BT (TNT) Sport on the TV.

 • Haversham